-Upon completing the Exploratory Task, participants proceeded to the Main Task, where they composed an email given one of the academic scenarios we prepared (Appendix~\ref{appendix:main:emailscenarios} lists the scenarios).
-These scenarios were designed to be realistic so that college students could easily relate to them (e.g., inquiring about grade corrections, requesting to audit courses).
-We created these scenarios from the email excerpts from the recruitment survey.
-The purpose of the Main Task was to investigate how participants used the paraphrasing functionality and the support features in an open-ended email writing task.
-Here, user key-presses and interactions (e.g., requesting suggestions, clicking support features) were logged.
+After the tutorial, participants proceeded to the email writing task, where they were given an open-ended email writing task with one of the academic scenarios we prepared (Appendix~\ref{appendix:main:emailscenarios} lists the scenarios).
+These scenarios were designed to be realistic so that college students could easily relate to them (e.g., inquiring about grade corrections or requesting to audit courses).
+The scenarios were selected from the email excerpts from the recruitment survey.
+The scenarios assignment was counterbalanced across participants to minimize bias.
+The goal of the user study was to investigate how participants used the paraphrasing functionality and the information aids in an open-ended email writing task.
+As such, we did not require users to engage with every feature; participants were informed that they could freely choose which information aid to use.
 During the task, the researcher observed and noted their paraphrasing activities and asked about them during the interview.

-After the tasks, participants completed a post-survey, which lasted about five minutes (Section~\ref{main:measures:questionnaires}).
-Finally, a semi-structured interview was conducted, where we asked participants about their experiences with the paraphrasing functionality and support features in the previous tasks.
+After the tasks, participants completed a post-survey.
+The survey included questions about their overall experience using each information aid feature in \system{} and users' overall ratings of the quality and diversity of the paraphrased suggestions.
+Finally, we conducted semi-structured interviews with all participants on Zoom.
+During the interview, we asked participants to explain their paraphrasing process using \system{} and share their experiences and suggestions with the paraphrasing functionality and the information aids.
+Under the consent of the participants, all interviews were recorded and later transcribed for further analysis.